F-Ting/Project-Collab/Collaborate.md

    - Do you have the capacity to take on new tasks for this week?

-   - Do you have the capacity to help others with their tasks on top of staying on track with your own task?
+   - Do you have the capacity to help others with their tasks?

 ### Product Owner

-- How will you do regular standup meetings with your various conflicting schedules?
-Can online meetings help somehow?
+- Weekly standup meeting are usually schedule to fit the majority of the group (more than 4 out of 7 members).
+The rest of the members will be provided meeting notes to support their understanding of the meeting.
+Furthermore, each memeber who aren't able to make it to the meeting will be scheduled a followup 1 on 1 meeting to further explain their task in detail.
+- In the case of weeks that meeting schedules are difficult to scheudle, the product owner will list out tasks neccessary to be done in the week, then contact each individual/pair to discuss and assign tasks.
+Given that we are doing pair programming as a team, it will be relatively easy to catch everyone up on the work needed to be done.

 # Workflow Processes

 ## Pair Programming

-Given that not everyone in the team is familiar with the tech stack being used, the team decided that it would be most efficient if instead of assigning tasks to individual group members, we would use a system of pair programming.
+Given that not everyone in the team is familiar with the tech stack being used, the team decided that it would be most efficient to do pair programming.

 ## Tasks